swyxio/buying-domains/README.md

 - dont decide the name
   - https://lauraroeder.com/how-i-nabbed-the-com-for-my-bootstrapped-startup-without-spending-a-million-bucks-6dc35c4606e9
   - My single biggest tip for getting a good deal on a domain purchase is being able to go into a transaction outcome independent.
 Like each time, we hadn't chosen our company name yet so had a good amount of leverage to simply choose a different name if we didn't like the price. https://twitter.com/ankurnagpal/status/1587438361559662593
+- Ideally, buy the .com before you've launched.
+Sellers increase the price if they know you have a company that is doing well and has a brand to protect. https://twitter.com/mariogabriele/status/1583194906516127745?s=20

+### Wait

+- We first reached out for http://generalist.com in Feb '21.
+We closed in Feb '22.

+### Negotiation

+- Beware of false comparisons/ The broker in our transaction tried to compare http://generalist.com to random domains as a way of justifying a high price point.
+E.g.: Saying we should pay $40K bc cycling[.]com cost that much.
+Find better comparisons
+Do some research to find domains that actually *are* similar and see what they sold for.
+Use these as better anchors for the discussion.
+- Find out how much the domain was last bought for.
+Sometimes, you can find a record of what the domain was last purchased for.
+- Settle on a walk-away price.
+You probably want some wiggle from the first price you give to the price you'll accept.

 ## Recommended domain brokers